ArtSabintsev/Harpy/README.md

 ```

 ### Force Localization
+Harpy supports 18 languages: Basque, Chinese (Simplified), Chinese (Traditional), Danish, Dutch, English, French, German, Hebrew, Italian, Japanese, Korean, Polish, Portuguese, Russian, Slovenian, Swedish, Spanish, and Turkish.

-There are some situations where a developer may want to the update dialog to *always* appear in a certain language, irrespective of the devices/system default language (e.g. apps released in a specific country).
-As of v2.5.0, this feature has been added to Harpy (see [Issue #41](https://github.com/ArtSabintsev/Harpy/issues/41)).
-Please set the `forceLanguageLocalization` property using the `HarpyLanugage` string constants defined in `Harpy.h` if you would like override the system's default lanuage for the Harpy alert dialogs.
+You may want the update dialog to *always* appear in a certain language, ignoring iOS's language setting (e.g. apps released in a specific country).

+You can enable it like this:

 ``` obj-c
 [[Harpy sharedInstance] setForceLanguageLocalization<#HarpyLanguageConstant#>];